 What Does P0138 Mean?

 There are two oxygen sensors in your system.
-The upstream oxygen sensor is labeled as sensor 1, and its input is used by the powertrain control model (PCM) to adjust the mix to be leaner (more air) or richer (more fuel).
+The upstream oxygen sensor is labeled as sensor 1, and its input is used by the powertrain control module (PCM) to adjust the mix to be leaner (more air) or richer (more fuel).
 The downstream oxygen sensor is labeled as sensor 2.
 It measures the vapors coming out of the catalytic converter to verify it’s functioning correctly.

 If this goes on for too long, the P0138 trouble code activates.
 The exact length of time varies from one model to the next.
-It can vary from as little as 10 seconds to as long as 4 minutes.
+It can range from as little as 10 seconds to as long as 4 minutes.

 What Are The Symptoms Of The P0138 Code?

 You may not notice any drivability symptoms with the P0138 OBD2 code.
 If you do, they’re likely to be relatively mild.
 The most common symptoms include:

 - Lean engine operation